TeamIntergen/ignite/README.md

  The Access sub-object is used to determine which features the user can access based upon their boolean flags.

- The VisibleAttendeeTypes array is used to determine which other attendeess are visible in the Attendee Networking tools.
+ The VisibleAttendeeTypes array is used to determine which other attendees are visible in the Attendee Networking tools.

  Reporting can safely be ignored